alexarena/logger-pro/README.md

 { make: 'Bentley', model: 'Continental GT', color: 'Blue' }
 ```

-Here's how we'd do it using logger-pro:
+Here's how we'd do it using LoggerPro:

 ```js
 log.msg('Hello World')